oist-ncbc/spykesim/README.md

 bioArxiv: https://www.biorxiv.org/content/early/2017/10/30/202655
 # Supported Operating Systems
 This library tested on Ubuntu and MacOS.

 For Windows users: Please consider to use Ubuntu via Windows Subsystem for Linux.

 # Installation
+If you do not have Python3.x you may use [Anaconda](https://www.anaconda.com/distribution/).

-Cython and Numpy needs to be preinstalled as these will be used in the installation process.
+[Cython](https://github.com/cython/cython) and [Numpy](https://github.com/numpy/numpy) needs to be preinstalled as these will be used in the installation process.

 If you have not installed these packages, run the following,
 ```bash
 pip install numpy cython